Indezine Logo

 Figure 5: Hide slides from the Slides Pane

-Do note that all hidden slides have diagonally strikes over the slide number in the Slides pane, and also in Slide Sorter view (highlighted in red within Figure 6).
+Do note that all hidden slides have diagonal strikes over the slide number in the Slides pane.
+They are also in Slide Sorter view, as shown highlighted in red within Figure 6, below.

 Diagonal strikes indicate a hidden slide